-This is a named option in the Business: Real Estate and Urban Land Economics M.S.
+This is a named option in the Business: Real Estate and Urban Land Economics MS.

 How to Apply

-Students interested in Business degrees do not apply through the Graduate School application system and should instead refer to the School of Business Admissions page.
+Applicants interested in Business degrees do not apply through the Graduate School application system and should instead refer to the School of Business Admissions page.

 Graduate School Resources